-Two sets of blood cultures (aerobic and anaerobic) should be obtained from two different sites before beginning antibiotics to ensure accurate identification of pathogens and proper medical management of infection.
+Two sets of blood cultures (aerobic and anaerobic) should be obtained from two different sites before administering antibiotics to ensure accurate identification of pathogens and proper medical management of infection.

 Procalcitonin (PCT) is an acute phase reactant that is used as a biomarker for the diagnosis of sepsis and as a guide for antibiotic stewardship.
 Refer to the Monitoring section below.

 C-reactive protein (CRP) is a nonspecific marker of acute inflammation.
-CRP does not peak for up to 48 hours from the onset of sepsis and does not correlate with severity or prognosis.
+CRP does not peak for up to 48 hours after the onset of sepsis and its concentration does not correlate with sepsis severity or prognosis.
 However, there is good evidence that the use of CRP testing may help rule out neonatal sepsis in full-term infants.
 Recent studies suggest similar efficacy in preterm infants.

 Lactate levels >2 mmol/L should be remeasured within 2-4 hours to guide resuscitation and normalization of lactate.
 The American College of Emergency Physicians (ACEP) suggests remeasuring lactate at least 1-2 hours after starting resuscitation in patients with initially abnormal lactate concentrations; remeasuring lactate levels sooner than this does not appear to be helpful.

 The SSC suggests that PCT measurements can be used to support shortening the duration of antimicrobial therapy in some patients with sepsis, such as those with bacterial pneumonia or lower respiratory tract infections.